 Confidence grows from Support!

 Bravo Academy’s faculty comprises highly educated and experienced instructors, directors, choreographers and music directors.
-All instructors are qualified educators that have excellent teaching experience and work in the industry as professional performers both in Canada and internationally.
-Throughout the year, Bravo Academy invites renowned local and international artists and music experts to present Master Classes.
+All Teaching Artists are qualified educators that hold excellent teaching experience and work in the industry as professional performers, faculty at post-secondary institutions, adjudicators and Master Class clinicians both in Canada and internationally.
+In addition to our own instructors and regular lessons, throughout the year, Bravo Academy invites renowned local and international artists and music experts to present Master Classes.
+These have include Tony-award winning and Broadway guest Teaching Artists!

 Meet Our Team